Youth word of the year (Germany): History

-The competition stands in the tradition of assessments of a word of the year, the longest-running being the selection of the German word of the year by the Gesellschaft für deutsche Sprache (GfdS), which has been announced annually since 1977.
+The selection of the youth word of the year is part of an annual publicity campaign for Langenscheidt's 100 Prozent Jugendsprache ("100 Percent Youth Language"), a dictionary of new and old expressions used by German-speaking young people.
+The competition stands in the tradition of word of the year assessments, the longest-running being the selection of the German word of the year by the Gesellschaft für deutsche Sprache (GfdS), which has been announced annually since 1977.

+The first 'youth word of the year' was named in 2008.
+After Langenscheidt was bought by publisher Pons-Verlag in spring 2019, no youth word of the year was announced for that year, since the accompanying dictionary was not deemed to be ready.
+After some uncertainty about the future of the competition, 2020 saw a new edition of the youth word of the year, with the winning entry being decided in an online vote for the first time.

 Selection process

 The public is invited to nominate words online, which are then narrowed down in a multi-step process.
 The jury has the final say over the winner and the runners-up; until 2020 there was no public voting and no formal inclusion of young people in the process.
 The criteria applied to the nominated words include 'linguistic creativity', 'originality', 'degree of proliferation', and 'societal and cultural events'.